Connect with others who understand.

 2. Psoriasis-Associated Fatigue: Pathogenesis, Metrics, and Treatment — Cutis

-3. How Long Will I Have To Treat My Psoriasis? — American Academy of Dermatology Association
+3. How Long Will I Have To Treat My Psoriasis? — American Academy of Dermatology

-4. Stress May Be Getting To Your Skin, but It’s not a One-Way Street — Harvard Health Publishing
+4. Stress May Be Getting to Your Skin, but It’s Not a One-Way Street — Harvard Health Publishing

 5. Psychosomatic Paradigms in Psoriasis: Psoriasis, Stress and Mental Health — Indian Journal of Psychiatry